bertofurth/Seagate-Central-Tips/README.md

 Instead, it is much better to have a home directory on the Data partition as normal users do.
-For this reason I would strongly reccommend that you change the home directory associated with all admin level users with the following style of "usermod" command.
+For this reason I would strongly reccommend that you manually change the home directory associated with all admin level users with the following style of "usermod" command.
 Remember to run the "cp" command shown to ensure the changes hold after a system reboot.

      usermod -d /Data/admin admin
      usermod -d /Data/admin2 admin2